Council of Europe action against Cybercrime

 - Many countries are strengthening their legislation using the Convention on Cybercrime as a guideline or “model law”.

-- Co-operation between key stakeholders strengthened, including public - private co-operation.
+- Co-operation between key stakeholders has been strengthened, including public-private co-operation.

 - Guidelines to strengthen co-operation between the law enforcement authorities and Internet service providers in the investigation of cybercrime under the Project on Cybercrime (2008).
 These guidelines are now being applied in several countries and the EU is also using them.